 Another of the gentle giants that call the Southern Great Barrier Reef home are the Potato Cods.
 These cods have distinctive grey and brown markings and like the Maori Wrasse can grow up to 2 meters long.
 They can be seen all year round and the best place in the region to spot them is at Lady Elliot Island.

 A healthy reef system isn’t complete without a healthy population of sharks.
 The most common species in the Southern Great Barrier Reef are the smaller reef sharks including black tip and white tip reef sharks.
 These timid sharks are permanent residents and are most common at Heron Harbour on Heron Island, Lighthouse and Coral Gardens on Lady Elliot and in the lagoon at Lady Musgrave Island.
+Guests at Pumpkin Island, hop in a kayak and head over to Konomie Island (North Keppel Island) at low tide; you’ll find lots of tiny reef sharks!

 The Southern Great Barrier Reef is one of the most important breeding and nesting areas in Australia for sea turtles such as the Loggerhead, Hawksbill and Green Sea Turtle.
 During turtle season (November to March), hundreds of turtles nest in the region.
 The Mon Repos Conservation Park just outside Bundaberg run nightly tours at the Turtle Centre where you can take part in a guided turtle encounter and witness turtles nesting and hatching.
 When it comes to being able to swim with them, the most popular places are the lagoon at Lady Elliot, around Heron Harbour on Heron Island, Monkey Beach at Great Keppel Island and the lagoon at Lady Musgrave.

 Every year thousands of Humpback Whales pass through the waters of the Southern Great Barrier Reef on their annual migration north.
 They begin reaching our waters around June with the last of them leaving in November.
-Whale watching tours run from Bundaberg and Yeppoon and they can be frequently spotted in the waters around Lady Elliot, Lady Musgrave, Heron and the Keppel Islands either from the land or whilst you are out on snorkelling or diving tours.
+Whale watching tours run from Bundaberg and Yeppoon (through Keppel Konnections) and they can be frequently spotted in the waters around Lady Elliot, Lady Musgrave, Heron and the Keppel Islands either from the land or whilst you are out on snorkelling or diving tours.